conduktor/conduktor-docs/docs/platform/get-started/configuration/env-variables.md

 ### Monitoring properties
 :::caution
 Starting with version 1.18.0, if you want to benefit from our Monitoring capabilities (dashboard and alerts), you need to deploy a new image along with Console.

-Before 1.18:
-- `conduktor/conduktor-platform:1.17.3` or below

-Starting with 1.18:
 - `conduktor/conduktor-console:1.18.0` or above
 and
 - `conduktor/conduktor-console-cortex:1.18.0` or above
 :::

-This new image is based on [Cortex](https://github.com/cortexproject/cortex) and preconfigured to run with Console.
+This new image is based on [Cortex](https://github.com/cortexproject/cortex) and pre-configured to run with Console.
 Cortex is a custom implementation of Prometheus used in several production systems including Amazon Managed Service for Prometheus (AMP).

 You can choose to not deploy `conduktor/conduktor-console-cortex` (Cortex) image.
 In this case, you will not be able to see the monitoring graphs and configure alerts.